 Energy balance sheet describes the conversion of primary energy to final consumption.
 The balance sheet contains separate entries for primary energy supply, stock changes, energy production and transmission, final energy consumption and non-energy use.Read the full definition of the concept

-Includes consumption of energy needed for heating residential buildings and domestic water, and electricity used for household appliances.
+Includes consumption of energy needed for heating spaces in residential buildings and domestic water, and electricity used for household appliances.
 The use of natural gas and liquid gas in cooking as well as the use of wood and electricity for heating saunas are also included.
 Energy consumption of the means of transport (incl. private cars) used by households is not included in energy consumption in households but in energy consumption of transport.Read the full definition of the concept

 Calculations of energy consumption of cooking take into consideration stoves and ovens.
 The main energy source used in cooking is electricity, to some degree town gas and liquid gas, wood and charcoal.
 The use of wood and charcoal is estimated to be marginal and they are excluded from these statistics.Read the full definition of the concept